Vanderbilt University Learns a New Way of Working During COVID-19

 • The importance of tone became clear, with everything needing to be carefully targeted to the audience and mindful of the current situation.
 As Michelle McMillen, Director of Creative Strategy, put it, “can’t pretend that it’s business as usual, because it’s not.
 Messaging just won’t hit the right chords if you don’t target it.”

-When the time came for the Vanderbilt team to move to more digital experiences and to working from home, the biggest issues were getting monitors home for employees and working together in a new way, since they hadn’t really worked remotely before.
-There were concerns about keeping collaboration and team camaraderie going from the necessary safe social distance.
+When the time came for the Vanderbilt team to move to more digital experiences and to working from home, there were big issues.
+The biggest were to send monitors to employees’ homes, and to work together in a new way, since this was their first brush with remote work.
+The team’s concerns included to maintain collaboration and team camaraderie from a distance.
 But the team had already been using Lytho and ready for what was next.
-“I spoke with our project managers and we all agreed, this was why we got it, so that we could be more agile and work in other places,” she said, adding that not having Lytho would have put them “in rough shape.”
+“I spoke with our project managers and we all agreed, this was why we got it.
+So that we could be more agile and work in other places,” she said, adding that not having Lytho would have put them “in rough shape.”

-One way Michelle found to help the team collaborate during remote work involved using Lytho’s Review + Approval function.
-Team members would upload something they were working on and the rest of the team would provide feedback.
+Michelle helped the team collaborate remotely by using Lytho’s Review + Approval function.
+Team members would upload drafts and the rest of the team would provide feedback.
 They coupled this with a Zoom call for real-time interaction.
-“We’re able to just feed off each other and get that creative energy that we get from being together,” Michelle said.
-The team also kept their spirits up with some fun projects, like making coloring pages that parents of kids at home from The Acorn School – an early childhood care and education program for the children of Vanderbilt faculty, staff, and students – could print out to keep their kids entertained.
+“We’re able to feed off each other and get that creative energy that we get from being together,” Michelle said.
+The team also kept their spirits up with some fun projects.
+One project involved making coloring pages that parents of kids at home from The Acorn School could print out to keep their kids entertained.
+The Acorn School is an early childhood care and education program for the children of Vanderbilt faculty, staff, and students.
 “It was a nice thing for our team to do, a small gesture to brighten somebody’s day.”

 Vanderbilt by the numbers